Leisure Village East, New Jersey

-Leisure Village East is an unincorporated community and census-designated place (CDP) located within Lakewood Township, in Ocean County, New Jersey, United States.
-As of the 2010 United States Census, the CDP's population was 4,217.
+Leisure Village East is an unincorporated community and census-designated place (CDP) located within Lakewood Township, in Ocean County, in the U.S. state of New Jersey.
+As of the 2010 United States census, the CDP's population was 4,217.
 Leisure Village East is one of several active adult communities bearing similar names.
 Leisure Village and Leisure Village West are the other two communities nearby.